dmrsmglov/Temperature-Data-Server/README.md

 It is a simple server, which validates the temperature statistic and stores it.
 Sensor sends location data (coordinates) and temperature.
-The user is able to get the list of last 10 inputs, also there is a possibility to filer inputs by current location.
+The user is able to get the list of last 10 inputs, also there is a possibility to filter inputs by current location.

 To run this application: